crimsonshade/haruka/README.md

 - [Support and Issues](#support)

 # General

+The current version of the bot is `v1.1.0`

 This bot was created just for fun.
 I wanted to learn javascript a bit, and ended up with the fought "oh a discord bot would be cool!"
 So I started working on this one!
 Currently there aren't that much features, and the bot, or let's call her **Haruka** haha, is currently self hostes on my local machine.
 (So she isn't online for the longest time) <br/>
 But I am looking for a solutionfor this problem!